posted September 28, 2021

 Spoon the mixture inside the cut and cleaned spaghetti squash halves before grilling according to the instructions in the recipe card below.

 Baked Alfredo Spaghetti Squash

-Grill spaghetti squash according to instructions.
-In a medium saucepan, slowly simmer 8 Tablespoons butter, 8 oz cream cheese, 8 oz Parmesan cheese, and 1 cup heavy cream until all ingredients are fully incorporated, whisking frequently.
+Grill spaghetti squash according to instructions below.
+In a medium saucepan, slowly simmer all ingredients until fully incorporated, whisking frequently.